terraform-aws-modules/terraform-aws-alb/README.md

 5. Push to the branch (`git push origin my-new-feature`).
 6. Create a new Pull Request and tell us about your changes.

+## IAM Permissions
+Testing and using this repo requires a minimum set of IAM permissions.
+Test permissions are listed in the [test_fixtures README](examples/test_fixtures/README.md).

 ## Change log
 The [changelog](CHANGELOG.md) captures all important release notes.